TechWiz-3/automation/stats/README.md

 # Stats

-A bash script inspired by neofetch and archey-osx before I realised they weren't exclusive to Arch Linux.
+A bash script inspired by archey-osx before I realised fetch scripts were a thing!

-HUGE thank you to the archey-osx project, I have learnt and copied so much from this project, GIVE IT A STAR [here](https://github.com/obihann/archey-osx).
+Big thanks to [archey-osx](https://github.com/obihann/archey-osx), learnt a ton from this project.

 Things you'll need to change before use:
 ```